 Late days are a valuable commodity and you should use them sparingly.
-They are primarily intended to help you deal with unexpected circumstances, so you should not make them part of your regular scheduling.
+They are primarily intended to help you deal with unexpected circumstances, so you should not make them part of your normal planning process.
 (Also see Illness and Religious Holidays.)

 Note: You cannot use late days to delay an assignment until after the semester is over (meaning after the final exam for your course has been given).
 You can, however, delay an assignment that’s due on the last day of classes into reading period; you do this at your own risk, we are not responsible when you do worse on other exams as a result of spending your reading period working on an overdue assignment.